 - A well-designed experiment takes steps to eliminate the effects of confounding variables.
 These steps include direct control, random assignment of people to treatment groups, use of a control or placebo, and blind conditions.
 Incorporating such precautions, a well-designed experiment provides convincing evidence of cause-and-effect. - Random assignment uses random chance to assign participants to treatments, which creates similar treatment groups.
 With random assignment, we can be fairly confident that any differences we observe in the response of treatment groups is due to the explanatory variable.
 In this way, we have evidence for a cause-and-effect relationship. - A well-designed experiment provides evidence for a cause-and-effect relationship.
 But even in a well-designed experiment, differences in the response might be due to chance.
-We learn to describe chance behavior when we study probability later in the course.
+We learn to describe chance behavior when we study probability later in the course

-• Concepts in Statistics.
+Concepts in Statistics.
 Provided by: Open Learning Initiative.
 Located at: http://oli.cmu.edu.
 License: CC BY: Attribution

-This page titled 1.13: Putting It Together- Types of Statistical Studies and Producing Data is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 1.13: Putting It Together- Types of Statistical Studies and Producing Data is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.